-All of our revenue to date has been derived from upfront and milestone payments earned on licensing and sub-licensing transactions and from subcontracts.
-We have not commercially introduced any products and do not expect to do so in the foreseeable future, although our marketing sub-licensee for our Elestrin product, Bradley Pharmaceuticals, Inc., commercially launched Elestrin in mid-June 2007, as a result of which we will be entitled to receive royalties on any net sales of Elestrin and milestone payments of up to \$40 million in the event we achieve certain sales-based milestones.
-Our cash, cash equivalents and short-term investments available to fund current operations were \$31,285,697 and \$11,449,829 at June 30, 2007 and December 31, 2006, respectively.
+All of our revenue to date has been derived from upfront, milestone and royalty payments earned on licensing and sub-licensing transactions and from subcontracts.
+We have not commercially introduced any products and do not expect to do so in the foreseeable future, although our marketing sublicensee for our Elestrin product, Bradley Pharmaceuticals, Inc., commercially launched Elestrin in mid-June 2007, as a result of which we have received and will be entitled to receive royalties on any net sales of Elestrin and milestone payments of up to \$40 million in the event certain sales-based milestones are achieved.
+Our cash, cash equivalents and short-term investments available to fund current operations were \$29,355,197 and \$11,449,829 at September 30, 2007 and December 31, 2006, respectively.
 The increase in our cash and short-term investment balances was primarily due to our receipt during the first quarter of 2007 of a net payment of \$5.25 million as a result of our sublicense agreement with Bradley and the completion in June 2007 of a private placement of 3,054,999 shares of our common stock and associated warrants to purchase 763,750 shares of our common stock resulting in net proceeds to us of approximately \$17.3 million, after deduction of transaction expenses, partially offset by our use of cash to fund operations.
 We do not have any outstanding debt.